Ryton, Tyne and Wear: History

 Traditionally, Ryton's economy was built upon agriculture and coal mining.
 Some think that coal mining was taking place in the area as early as Roman times, however it was not until 1239 when Henry III granted that coal could be mined outside the walls that mining became extensive.
 There are records of coal being shipped from Winlaton to London as early as 1367.
 The agricultural industry in Ryton was mixed and included both pastoral farming and arable farming.

-Ryton's position south of the Scottish Borders and Hadrian's Wall made it a target for Scottish attacks in the area, and it is said to have been burned by William Wallace in 1297.
+Ryton's position south of the Scottish Borders and Hadrian's Wall made it a target for Scottish attacks in the area, and it was burned by William Wallace in 1297.
 A further attack by David II of Scotland was recorded in 1346, during which the church was plundered.

 As well as its coal industry, Ryton formerly contained the lead-smelting reverberatory furnaces of the Ryton Company, whose mines were on Alston Moor.
 By 1704, this business had been amalgamated into the London Lead Company.

 In 1800 the Stargate Pit (Towneley Main Colliery) was opened and on 30 May 1826, a coal dust and methane (firedamp) explosion there killed 20 men and 18 boys.
 This became known as the "Stargate Pit Disaster".
 There is a memorial marker at Ryton's Holy Cross Church, and another memorial stone at the pit itself.
 The Stargate Pit was reopened in 1840 and not closed until 1961.

 Ryton soon became a place of migration for the wealthy, who wanted to escape the urban sprawl of the Industrial Revolution in Gateshead and Newcastle-Upon-Tyne.
 A reminder of Ryton's affluent past is found in some of the large mansions at Old Ryton Village, a place rich in rural qualities because of its proximity to Ryton Willows on the banks of the River Tyne.
 The most notable mansion in the village is The Grove, formerly known as Ryton Grove, a 12,000 sq ft brick building in the symmetrical Queen Anne style, believed to have been constructed for the Surtees family in 1742, and later substantially extended and remodelled in 1919.
 This was originally at the centre of a 350-acre estate that encompassed many houses within Ryton Village and much of Ryton Willows down to the banks of the river Tyne, including a large lake that was later divided in to two by a railway embankment.
 A large part of the estate became a nature reserve in 1964, with The Grove remaining in private ownership standing in 7 acres.
 After the decline of the coal industry during the second half of the twentieth century, Ryton became increasingly suburbanised and is now effectively a suburb of Gateshead.